department-of-veterans-affairs/lighthouse-external-monitoring/README.md

   These checks are processed to substitute template variables and then uploaded to Pingdom to create or update checks.
 - `pingdom-checks/*.ping` collection of checks, typically one related group of checks per file.
-  These checks will be processed and updated Pingdom.
+  These checks will be processed and updated in Pingdom.
 - `integration-ids.conf` contains shared Pingdom integration IDs.
    Integration IDs that are not shared can be placed in the `*.ping` health checks directly.
 - `user-ids.conf` contains Pingdom user IDs.